 - Description: An expression describing the filters that are applied to your search.
 Includes time and search modifiers, comparison expressions, and index expressions.
-See the sections below for descriptions of each of these logical expression components.
+See the following sections for descriptions of each of these logical expression components.

 - Cannot filter on

 metric_name.
 Does not support CASE or TERM directives.
 You also cannot use the WHERE clause to search for terms or phrases.

 - Description: Specifies whether to use the prestats format.
 The prestats format is a Splunk internal format that is designed to be consumed by commands that generate aggregate calculations.
 When you use the prestats format, you can pipe the data into the chart, stats, or timechart commands, which are designed to accept the prestats format.
 When

 ASclause are not relevant.
 The field names for the aggregates are determined by the command that consumes the prestats format and produces the aggregate output.

 - Default: false

 - Description: The span of each time bin.
 If used with a <timescale>, the

 span-lengthis treated as a time range.
 If not, this is an absolute bucket length.
 If you do not specify a <span-length>, the default is